The Law Is Too Slow

-The Law Is Too Slow is a 1923 lithograph by American artist George Bellows (1882-1925), depicting the victim of a racist lynching.
+The Law Is Too Slow is a 1923 lithograph by American artist George Bellows (1882–1925), depicting the victim of a racist lynching.
 Originally commissioned to illustrate an anti-lynching story by Mary Johnston, the image came to be used by publications and organizations including the NAACP to advocate against lynching, and for federal anti-lynching legislation.

 Background and description

-Bellows, a progressive aligned with a group of artists known as the "Lyrical Left", had made a number of paintings and lithographs during World War I; they depicted atrocities, crimes against humanity, that were committed by German soldiers as they advanced into Belgium.
+Bellows, a progressive aligned with a group of artists known as the "Lyrical Left", had made a number of paintings and lithographs during World War I; they depicted atrocities and crimes against humanity believed to have been committed by German soldiers as they advanced into Belgium.
 He then turned to another matter: the racist violence against African Americans, especially in the Deep South.
 When he was young he read an account of a lynching in Delaware in the newspaper, and this was said to have affected him deeply and influenced The Law Is Too Slow.

 The work was commissioned to illustrate an anti-lynching story in the May 1923 issue of The Century Magazine by American author Mary Johnston, "Nemesis": the supposed attack on a White woman by a Black man leads to a lynching.

+The title has a double meaning: the supposed slowness of the judicial system was often an excuse for lynchings, and so the community took matters into their own hands, but it also pointed at the slowness with which the US political system addressed the racial violence, and never passed a federal anti-lynching bill.

 The lithograph depicts a muscular man dressed only in loose pants, shackled to a tree stump and looking up in agony, as one man from a group surrounding the victim rakes a fire at the victim's feet.
 The scene is set at night, and the surrounding men's faces, partly covered by masks, are lit by the fire, which also creates an area of light that engulfs and illuminates the victim.
-Critic Dora Apel sees blood pouring from between the victim's legs, which suggests castration; she also posits that the way the scene is set up makes the viewer part of the hooded and masked audience, a participant in the killing.
-The image shares a characteristic with Bellows's earlier lithographs of boxing matches: here also is a man in a ring, but it is a ring of fire.

-The title has a double meaning: the supposed slowness of the judicial system was often an excuse for lynchings, and so the community took matters into their own hands, but it also pointed at the slowness with which the US political system addressed the racial violence, and never passed a federal anti-lynching bill.